 Apply for a Grant

 Any benefits-eligible USC employee, group of employees, unit, department, school or combination thereof is eligible to apply for a USC Good Neighbors grant.
 To be considered for funding, proposed programs must incorporate genuine university-community partnerships and support one or more of USC’s university-community initiatives.

 Each year, USC Good Neighbors seeks to fund programs that involve a reciprocal partnership with at least one community-based, tax-exempt organization that operates within the USC Good Neighbors service areas.

 University Park Campus Service Area: The area bounded by Santa Monica/10 Freeway to the north, Martin Luther King Jr. Boulevard to the south, Harbor/110 Freeway to the east, Western Avenue to the west.

 Programs must be directed toward meeting one or more of USC’s university-community initiatives aimed at strengthening the neighborhoods surrounding the University Park and Health Sciences campuses.

 - Improve the quality of K-12 education, and the quality of life for children and their families, with special consideration for: Providing specific metrics to measure improvement in student achievement (e.g., increase in reading/writing/math proficiency level, improvements in test scores, application of learned concepts)

-Improving health outcomes, particularly in the area of obesity and diabetes, and providing specific metrics for measuring improvement (e.g., weight loss, changes in behaviors, changes in perceptions)
+- Improve health outcomes, particularly in the area of obesity and diabetes, and provide specific metrics for measuring improvement (e.g., weight loss, changes in behaviors, changes in perceptions)

 - Improve community safety through community policing or other initiatives, with special consideration to proposals that address community safety through peace building, peacemaking, dispute resolution, mediation and similar means